fbpx

 Headspace product demo video

-In under one and half minutes, the demo explains how Headspace can help you live a happy, healthier life.
+In under one and a half minutes, the demo explains how Headspace can help you live a happy, healthier life.
 It also shows you how to sign up and get started with meditation.

 The demo uses the same characters as the Headspace mobile app and website and is narrated by founder Andy who delivers its meditation classes.
 This keeps branding consistent, creating familiarity—which is important.